top of page

 Hart House Bride and groom embrace under tall, arching windows in a chapel setting.
 Bride wears a white gown; pink bouquet rests nearby, mood is romantic.

 Hart House is a classic wedding spot.
-With its grand interior, big windows, and regal feel, it’s perfect for couples who want a cinematic or creative photos.
+With its grand interior, big windows, and regal feel, it’s perfect for couples who want cinematic or creative photos.
 It has four areas for vows, photos, and parties:

 The Great Hall